 - While only in a very select

 formula of toothpaste, triclosan was banned by the FDA to no longer be used in soaps.
 It's purpose is an antibacterial and gingivitis-fighter but there's debate about benefits versus risks.
 That's because

 it can disrupt regular hormone functions, cause thyroid imbalances and lead to impaired learning and memory, among other crazy stuff.
 But it's probably totally safe to put in your mouth.
+Hopefully.

 - Many toothpastes contain exfoliants for better cleaning.
 Whitening toothpastes contain even more.
 However, not only do these usually consist of microbeds that are polluting the environment, they don't even work.
 Studies